 The KION Group follows generally accepted standards of sound, responsible corporate governance.
 The German Corporate Governance Code (DCGK) provides the framework for management and control.
-As required by section 289a German Commercial Code (HGB), the corporate governance standards that the Group applies are set out in the declaration on corporate governance.
-This declaration also contains the comply-or-explain statement pursuant to section 161 German Stock Corporation Act (AktG), which was issued by the Executive Board and Supervisory Board of KION GROUP AG on 19 December 2014, and the corporate governance report pursuant to section 3.10 German Corporate Governance Code, which also provides information about the compliance standards in the Group.
+As required by section 289a of the German Commercial Code (HGB), the corporate governance standards that the Group applies are set out in the declaration on corporate governance.
+This declaration also contains the comply-or-explain statement pursuant to section 161 of the German Stock Corporation Act (AktG), which was issued by the Executive Board and Supervisory Board of KION GROUP AG on 14/17 December 2015, and the corporate governance report pursuant to section 3.10 of the German Corporate Governance Code, which also provides information about the compliance standards in the Group.
 The declaration on corporate governance can be viewed and downloaded on the Company’s website.
 It also forms part of this annual report.

-The essential features of the remuneration system are described in the remuneration report, which is part of the 2014 group management report and can be found in the ‘remuneration report’ section of this annual report.
+The essential features of the remuneration system are described in the remuneration report, which is part of the 2015 group management report and can be found in the ‘Remuneration report’ section of this annual report.
 The total amounts for Executive Board remuneration and Supervisory Board remuneration are reported in the notes to the consolidated financial statements (note ).

 Disclosures relevant to acquisitions

 The disclosures relevant to acquisitions (pursuant to section 315 (4) HGB) together with the explanatory report form an integral part of the group management report and can be found in the ‘Disclosures relevant to acquisitions’ section of this annual report.